Wesss/webpage-gallery/README.md

 - `npm run test` to run unit tests

 - On master push, the src files are compiled into a production ready distribution and uploaded to an S3 bucket set up to host a static website at `wes-develop.com`

+### Style
+- Theres a bit of import path aliasing going on in .bablrc under the module-resolver plugin.
+Aliasing the top most folders allows us to write `import common/Headline.js` instead of `import ../../../../common/Headline.js`.